aissav/AI-scRNA-datasets-Workshop/README.md

 ## Run the Conda environment

-*Conda environment created as workshop so, we can start using by activating the environment.*
+*Conda environment created as workshop so, we can start using environment by activating.*
 ```
 conda  activate workshop
 jupyter notebook